-Your garage door has various screws, nuts and bolts holding it together.
-These components can loosen over time.
-It’s smart to check and tighten your hardware every few weeks so that every component is secure.
+Your garage door has various screws, pulleys, cables, springs, nuts and bolts holding it together.
+These components can loosen or wear over time.
+It’s smart to check and tighten your hardware every few months so that every component is secure.
 About twice a year, check for any cracked, warped, worn or frayed parts.
 If pulleys, springs or cables show signs of damage, contact a professional for help.

 Testing a garage door’s balance involves detaching it from its opener and manually moving it along its tracks.
 To do this, pull the opener’s release handle and manually open the door halfway.
 If the door’s correctly balanced, it will stay in place after you let go.
 If the door falls, it’s imbalanced, and you’ll need to call a technician.
 You can test your door’s balance on your own, but fixing it will require professional assistance.

 Keeping your garage door panel clean is another way to maximize its lifespan.
 A dirty garage door can corrode and lose its pristine look.
-Washing your door with an all-purpose cleaner will ensure your home’s most prominent feature looks beautiful and lasts.
+Washing your door with an all-purpose cleaner will ensure your home’s most prominent feature looks beautiful and prevents rust.

 A garage door’s cables connect to the opener to lift the door when you click your button.
 These cables must be strong to lift the door without breaking, so inspect for signs of damage.
 If a cable breaks, the door could fall, potentially injuring someone or damaging property.